Skip to main content

 2. From the Azure cloud portal, deploy Azure Linux VMs as Oracle DB servers.
 Create an Azure NetApp Files capacity pool and database volumes for Oracle database.
 Enable VM SSH private/public key authentication for azureuser to DB servers.
 See the architecture diagram in the previous section for details about the environment setup.
 Also referred to Step-by-Step Oracle deployment procedures on Azure VM and Azure NetApp Files for detailed information.

 Note For Azure VMs deployed with local disk redundancy, ensure that you have allocated at least 128G in the VM root disk to have sufficient space to stage Oracle installation files and add OS swap file.
 Expand /tmplv and /rootlv OS partition accordingly.
+Add 1G free space to rootvg-homelv if it is less than 1G.
 Ensure the database volume naming follows the VMname-u01, VMname-u02, and VMname-u03 convention.

 sudo lvresize -r -L +20G /dev/mapper/rootvg-rootlv